mattrussi/gitlab-com-runbooks/docs/postgres-dr-delayed/postgres-dr-replicas.md

         gitlab-ctl reconfigure postgresql
         ```

         This step should start Postgres and start recovering.
 It'll ultimately fail as it tries to talk to the DB and the DB is recovering.
-Try again once it has finished recovering.
+Try again once it has finished
+        recovering (could take minutes/hours depending on how many WALs it has to catch up on)

-        Keep an eye on replication lag as it should be coming down.
+        Keep an eye on the CSV log (in `/var/log/gitlab/postgresql`) for a `restartpoint complete` message.

+    1. Run the reconfigure step again:

+        ```sh
+        gitlab-ctl reconfigure postgresql
+        ```

+      It should run quickly and finish gracefully.

+    1. Restart Postgres for good measure (maybe a new version of Postgres was installed as a result of the reconfigure):

+      ```sh
+      gitlab-ctl restart postgresql
+      ```

 - Check there is no terraform plan diff for the archival replicas.
 Run the
   following for the matching environment: